As an opioids scourge devastates tribes in Washington, lawmakers advance a bill to provide relief

 Opioid overdose deaths for Native Americans and Alaska Natives have increased dramatically during the past few years in Washington, with at least 100 in 2022 — 75 more than in 2019, according to the most recent numbers available from the Washington State Department of Health.

-Republican state Sen. John Braun, one of the bill’s sponsors, has said this is just a first step.
+Republican state Sen. John Braun, the bill’s prime sponsor, has said this is just a first step.

 “This is just going to get us started, and make sure we’re not sitting on our hands, waiting for the problem to solve itself,” he said.